 Those parents residing outside the catchment should apply to the School Admissions Officer at County Hall for forms.
 Local parents should inform the school as early as they can to seek a place for their child.

-If year groups are over subscribed they access to a place at Sherborne Primary might still be obtained through an appeals process.
+If year groups are over subscribed their access to a place at Sherborne Primary might still be obtained through an appeals process.
 If more than one applicant applies for a place, then our Admission Officer at Dorset County Council will support families through this process.

 All contact details and admissions criteria can be obtained using the link below.
 You are also welcome to contact our office for any support or information.